-Access to production data servers
+3) Access to production data servers

-In was noted during our examination of super user access to the local PeopleSoft Financial production server, database and application levels, that the following users have inappropriate access:
+It was noted during our examination of super user access to the local PS FIN and PS HR production servers, database and application levels, that the following users have inappropriate access:

-- all Program Analyst (developers) have full access to the production server FMPROD89; - the Database Administrators (DBA) have full access to the local production server as administrator, and has super user access to the PeopleSoft Application as SYSADMIN on top of being the database administrator. - there is no monitoring of the super user activities at the database levels to ensure that no unauthorized activities are performed.
+- The DBAs (Database Administrators) have full access to the local production server as administrator, and have super user access to both PeopleSoft applications as SysAdmin (System Administrator) and are also the database administrators. - There is no monitoring of the super user activities at the database levels to ensure that no unauthorized activities are performed.

-There is a risk that unauthorized changes to objects and data goes unnoticed due to the lack of monitoring.
+There is a risk that unauthorized changes to application program and data is undetected due to the lack of monitoring.

-Moreover, there is a risk that the super users do not follow the change management process to ensure segregation of role and duties as they have full access to everything.
+Moreover, there is a risk that the super users do not follow the change management process to ensure segregation of role and duties as they have full access to all data and functionality with the system.

-We recommend management consider establishing a segregated environment and role within the IT department and operation that segregates duties between Developers & DBAs in the information technology environment and remove developers' access in the production environment
+We recommend management consider establishing a segregated environment and role within the IT department and operation that segregates duties between Developers & DBAs in the information technology environment.